 Privilege Club Gold members each receive 40 Qcredits, while Privilege Club Platinum members pocket a higher 60 Qcredits.

-That means each Privilege Club Gold member earns enough Qcredits for one completely free upgrade on a flight between Australia and Qatar each year, while Privilege Club Platinum members can enjoy a complimentary upgrade from economy to business class from Australia to London.
+That means both Privilege Club Gold and Platinum members earn enough Qcredits for one completely free upgrade on a flight between Australia and Qatar each year.

 Again, these upgrades are subject to availability, but where available, can be requested via the airline’s website.

 Qatar Airways business class upgrades at the airport